SikuliX/SikuliX-Docs/src/main/resources/docs/source/scenarios.rst

 Prereqisites:
  - ``sikulixapi.jar`` (NOT sikulix.jar!) must be on the Java classpath at runtime.
 This can be achieved using one of the methods that come with Jython or the IDE.
- - in the main script have as first line ``import org.sikuli.script.SikulixForJython`` (preparation of sys.path)
  - to give access to the images use the appropriate features of ``ImagePath``: ``setBundlePath()`` ``and add()``

  If this case is planned to be your main usage, you should decide to use plain .py files according to the Python script/module rules and the ImagePath features to acces your images.